osamazeeshan/Suspect-Detection/README.md

 1. collect the images of the people you want to include in the non-suspected person's list
 2. collect approx. 50-100 images per person
-3. follow the following hierarchy to store the images
+3. follow the following hierarchy to store the images:

 ```shell
 ├── face_recg_dataset